zhouhelena/ci-demo/README.md

 1. Checks out the code
 1. Publishes your npm package

-We'll give you what the step looks like for 3, but the first two you've gotta figure out!
+We'll tell you how to do 3, but 1 and 2 you've gotta figure out!
 3:

 ```yaml
 - uses: JS-DevTools/npm-publish@v1